String (computer science): Implementations

-Strings are typically implemented as arrays of bytes, characters, or code units, in order to allow fast access to individual units or substrings—including characters when they have a fixed length.
+Strings are typically implemented as arrays of bytes, characters, or code units, to allow fast access to individual units or substrings, including characters when they have a fixed length.
 A few languages such as Haskell implement them as linked lists instead.

+Many high-level languages provide strings as a primitive data type, such as JavaScript and PHP, while most others provide them as a composite data type, some with special language support in writing literals, for example, Java and C#.

-Some languages, such as Prolog and Erlang, avoid implementing a dedicated string datatype at all, instead adopting the convention of representing strings as lists of character codes.
+Some languages, such as C, Prolog and Erlang, avoid implementing a dedicated string datatype at all, instead adopting the convention of representing strings as lists of character codes.
+Even in programming languages having a dedicated string type, string can usually be iterated as a sequence character codes, like lists of integers or other values.

 Representations

 Representations of strings depend heavily on the choice of character repertoire and the method of character encoding.
 Older string implementations were designed to work with repertoire and encoding defined by ASCII, or more recent extensions like the ISO 8859 series.
 Modern implementations often use the extensive repertoire defined by Unicode along with a variety of complex encodings such as UTF-8 and UTF-16.

 The term byte string usually indicates a general-purpose string of bytes, rather than strings of only (readable) characters, strings of bits, or such.
 Byte strings often imply that bytes can take any value and any data can be stored as-is, meaning that there should be no value interpreted as a termination value.

 Most string implementations are very similar to variable-length arrays with the entries storing the character codes of corresponding characters.
 The principal difference is that, with certain encodings, a single logical character may take up more than one entry in the array.
 This happens for example with UTF-8, where single codes (UCS code points) can take anywhere from one to four bytes, and single characters can take an arbitrary number of codes.
 In these cases, the logical length of the string (number of characters) differs from the physical length of the array (number of bytes in use).
 UTF-32 avoids the first part of the problem.